Who I am

-But a lot of things have stayed the same, too.
-Toronto is still my home, and sometimes I still crave the quiet, open spaces of the rural Southern Ontario landscape I grew up in.
-I had plenty of time to read and miles of fields to explore, and the night sky was lousy with stars.
+Although I’ve lived in Toronto since 2010, I grew up in rural Southern Ontario, where I had plenty of time to read, miles of fields to explore, and a night sky that was lousy with stars.
 As a result, my ambitions constantly alternated between becoming a scientist and becoming a writer.

 (What was that thing someone said about life and making other plans…?)